-Matt told me that back in the 1990’s he was making about $60,000 a year, plus overtime, to work as a camera man.
+Matt told me that back in the 1990s he was making about $60,000 a year, plus overtime, to work as a cameraman.
 He admits that his salary was a high because he came from a hot market, New York City.
 Still, he figures the hosts were making more than him, by quite a bit.
-So, if some hosts were making about $80K plus over ten years ago, you’d have to imagine their pay is in the six figures by now.
+So, if some hosts were making about $80,000-plus over 10 years ago, you’d have to imagine their pay is in the six figures by now.

 Second, I talked to Brooke*.
 She worked as a product description writer for just over one year back in 2006-2007.
 Brooke enjoyed her time at QVC.
 She was a young woman moving to the small town of West Chester, PA after losing her job in the newspaper industry.
 But she says was open to QVC’s more rural location because she thought her salary at QVC was big dollars compared to what print news media was paying.

 Brooke thinks that a six-figure salary would be accurate for a QVC host, “especially for the stars,” she says.
 She describes QVC as a sort of surreal place to work, with celebrities coming and going.
 She recalls a co-worker letting her know, “Paula Abdul is in the bathroom.”
 While on other days, Hulk Hogan and Rachel Zoe passed through.

 Brooke also offered this helpful tidbit, in case you’re burnin’ to meet a real QVC host.
 She says that a host almost always greets people on the tour of QVC’s studios West Chester.
 Take the tour, meet a host!

 Here are a few more facts I gleaned about QVC from LinkedIn and QVC’s website: